While designing a logo for your company or brand, there is often a dilemma about how the right logo should look.

 1. Typeface or Fonts

-Typeface or fonts are a very important factor that defines what your logo would eventually look like.
-Fonts can make your logo look aged, modern, ethnic, kiddie, etc. Fonts are categorized into four major categories.
+Typeface or fonts are a significant factor that defines how your logo would eventually look.
+Fonts can make your logo look aged, modern, ethnic, kiddie, etc. Fonts are of four major categories.

 Sans serif fonts

 These fonts are generally formal and calligraphic.
 In some cases, they may also look professional.
-Script fonts are often associated with old style luxury like in hotel logos.
+Script fonts are used to show old-style luxury like in hotel logos.

 These are the fonts that don’t belong to any of the above categories.